 "Why don't... you love... me?" — Tsukiko, being killed by her own undead minions.

 "I get ta go home." — Durkon, being killed by Malack, dying with a smile on his face.

 "NERRRGHHALL!
-SSAVE MEEE!"— Minister Malack dying by (Nale administered) sun exposure.
+SSAVE MEEE!"— Minister Malack dying by (Nale-administered) sun exposure.

 "I want NOTHING from you!
 I am my own man, not some cog in your latest oh-so-clever scheme!
 I don't want your nepotism or your charity or your pity!
-I want NOTHING!" — Nale, though the very last thing he says is "YES!" after Tarquin asks if that's he really feels.
+I want NOTHING!" — Nale, though the very last thing he says is "YES!" after Tarquin asks if that's what he really feels.